desktopui/silver-bullet/docs/electron.md

 ## Network

-What about writing a network code, HTTP and WebSocket in particular?
+What about writing network code, HTTP and WebSocket in particular?
 We can guess just by looking at the names of these protocols, we have **Hyper**text and **Web**Socket here, both invented for the **web** browser, which exactly Electron is.
 Surprisingly, though, HTTP was much more suited initially for interlinked documents, not apps, so all we have is XmlHttpRequest and Fetch and abstractions over them.
-Now, the things are changing and browsers get better.
-Also, you have WebRTC now and can try to build Skype on top of it.
+Now, things are changing and browsers are getting better.
+You have WebRTC now and can try to build Skype on top of it.

-And again we're writing web application, so to start using Slack's API we'll go to npm:
+And again we're writing a web application, so to start using Slack's API we'll go to npm:

 ```
 yarn add @slack/client